 ST: Do you have a countertop sealer preference to really accentuate a marbled finish?

 KL: I prefer the 100% Epoxy Countertop Sealer.
 I use it for everything almost.
 Some customers don’t want that much shine.
-Sometimes I will use the solvent based sealers either the Sprayable Satin Finish or the AC1315 High Gloss.
+Sometimes I will use the solvent based sealers either the Sprayable Satin Finish or the AC 1315 High Gloss Sealer for outdoor countertops.

 ST: And how are you applying the epoxy to the counterop?